arteeh/pinetime/README.md

 Color | Hex
 ------|-----
-White | #e6e6e6
+Light grey, for text and icons | #e6e6e6
-Grey | #c0c0c0
+Dark grey, used in some icons | #c0c0c0
-Green | #6cfc6a (Is the designated 'transparent' color, will be skipped when drawing.
-See 'Drawing images')
+Background color, used for transparency | #6cfc6a